 - Enables the development of supportive, responsive and professional networks

 - Promote the AMIHS and BSF programs and the importance of equitable working relationships between clinical specialists and Aboriginal Health Workers

 - Encourages the importance of supervision and reflective practice

 Who is eligible?

-The TSU is funded specifically to provide training and support for AMIHS and BSF programs.
-Consideration will be given for additional staff, who are co-located with AMIHS and BSF teams, to attend events conducted by the TSU, but ongoing support will only be offered to AMIHS and BSF staff.
+The TSU is funded specifically to provide education and training for AMIHS and BSF programs.
+Consideration will be given for additional staff, who are co-located with AMIHS and BSF teams, to attend events conducted on a case by case basis.